How it Works

 Practices and Training

 All teams will practice approximately 2.5-3 hours per week.
-For some teams, a Training Day in addition to the regular practices will be added after the team is established.
+A Training Day in addition to the regular practice will be added after the team is established.
 Practice times are scheduled based upon availability of gyms, coaches and trainers.
 Proper club attire at practices and games is required as determined by the coach.
-Playing time is determined by the coach to meet the competitive needs of the team and the games.
-Playing times are not equal and there are games where all players may not get in the game.
+Playing time is determined by the coach to meet the needs of the team and the games.
 It is the coach's decision to put the best players in the game as the situation demands.